 Marianna joined KUA in 2008, having spent most of her career in higher education.
-She has been a language teacher, an administrator, and a grants researcher, but she most enjoys developing library collections and teaching library research skills to students and faculty.
-As the librarian for Germanic languages and literatures at Yale for five years, Marianna chaired national committees dealing with the acquisition of foreign-language materials for academic libraries.
+She has been a language teacher, a non-profit administrator, and a grants researcher, but she most enjoys developing library collections and teaching research skills to students and faculty.
+As the Librarian for Germanic Languages and Literatures at Yale for five years, Marianna taught information literacy workshops, developed online research guides, oversaw digital collections, and served on and chaired national committees dealing with the acquisition of foreign-language materials for academic libraries.

-After a decade in Hanover, Marianna now lives in a 200-year-old farm house in Meriden with her husband Reinhart Sonnenburg, who is also an academic librarian, and their daughter Emma, a fifth-grader at Plainfield Elementary School.
+Marianna lives in a 200-year-old farm house in Meriden with her husband and daughter.
 They enjoy traveling, bicycling, cross-country skiing, hiking with their dog, and kayaking.
 Marianna also sings and plays guitar.